County Fair Guide

 Est. 1845October

 The Coshocton County Fair is one of Ohio's latest county fairs, running into October in east-central Ohio's canal country.
-Dating to 1845, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+Dating to 1845, it ranks among Ohio's oldest agricultural fairs.
 It serves the farming communities of a county known for its history along the Ohio and Erie Canal and Roscoe Village.

 15. 15